 More About Ivy League

-First grouped together by athletic conference, Ivy League schools have been known to churn out not only well-rounded student-athletes, but future presidents, Nobel Prize winners and other high-achieving graduates.
-The list of Ivy League schools includes some of the oldest institutions in education, with well-respected professors, ample research grants and generous financial aid resources.
-To make it to the halls of Harvard, Princeton, Columbia and the like, prospective students’ applications must be extraordinary.
+Ivy League colleges have been known to turn out not only well-rounded student-athletes, but future leaders, Nobel Prize winners and other high-achieving alumni, first grouped together by an athletic conference.
+Some of the oldest educational institutions are included in the list of Ivy League colleges, with well-respected academics, adequate research grants and generous support for financial aid.
+The applications of prospective students must be exceptional in order to make it to the halls of Harvard, Princeton, Columbia and the like.

 - world best fully funded scholarships for international students